Between three and six months, your baby will become stronger and more mobile. This is an exciting time for both of you.

-You and your partner might start thinking about sex post-baby at this stage or it could still be the activity furthest from your mind.
-However you feel about sex, don’t feel pressured and don’t compare yourself to other mums.
+You and your partner might start thinking about sex post-baby at this stage, or it could still be the activity furthest from your mind.
+Whatever you feel about sex, don’t feel pressured and don’t compare yourself to other mums.

-Another issue that might be at the forefront of your mind is finances.
-If you're used to earning your own money, you might not have thought about what it will be like when you're on maternity leave.
-It can be difficult living off your partner's wage and lots of mums miss their financial independence.
+Another issue that might be on your mind is money.
+If you're used to earning your own money, being on maternity leave can take some adjustment.
+It can be difficult living on just your partner's wage and lots of mums miss their financial independence.